Leo Baeck Institute works to preserve and promote the history and culture of German-speaking Jews.

 However, you may find that after identifying a resource online you have further questions about it.
 For instance, detailed inventories have been created for many archival collections and placed online, but some of these collections have not yet been digitized, which may leave open questions about whether the items are pertinent to your research.

-In cases like this, LBI provides reference support in the Lillian Goldman Reading room of the Center for Jewish History as well as by email.
-Unfortunately, LBI cannot accept reference inquiries by phone.
+In cases like this, LBI's Dr. Robert Ira Lewy Research and Reference Service provides researchers support in the Lillian Goldman Reading room of the Center for Jewish History as well as by email using the form below.

 What is the general topic of your question?
 Or, if your question concerns a specific collection or work in our catalog, it would be especially helpful if you entered the title or call number here.
 For example "AR 7002, the Jacob Jacobson Collection."
 Please limit to 150 characters.